Building Permits – Information & FAQs

 - Window awnings supported by an exterior wall that do not project more than 54 inches from the wall and do not require additional support.

-- One-story detached accessory structures used as tool/storage sheds, playhouses, etc., provided the floor area does not exceed 100 sq. ft.
+- One-story detached accessory structures used as tool/storage sheds, playhouses, etc., provided the floor area does not exceed 100 sq. ft., and it is not on a permanent foundation.

 - Fences not over 7 feet high.